daledavies/moodle-tool_registrationrules/README.md

 #### Have I Been Pwned?!

-Check, warn and/or deny signup if password is listed in the [Have I Been Pwned](https://haveibeenpwned.com/) database, a free online service that aggregates details of data breaches.
+Check, warn and deny signup if the user's password is listed in the [Have I Been Pwned](https://haveibeenpwned.com/) database, a free online service that aggregates details of data breaches.

 - *This plugin communicates with external systems but does not require you to register for a user account.*

 #### Hidden honeypot field

-A **honeypot field** is a hidden field in a web form designed to trap and identify bots.
+A **honeypot field** is a hidden field added to the signup form that is designed to trap and identify bots.
 It is a simple, effective technique for reducing spam and automated submissions on websites.

+A random field will be added to the signup form that is invisible to the user, if this field contains data when the form is submitted then it must have been completed by a bot.

 #### Limit by date/time